sircharlo/meeting-media-manager/PROGRESS.md

 - Auto rename meeting folders when switching date format (also on cong server)
 - Auto rename mediaList keys when switching date format
 - Prevent duplicate media from being added to media list by checking safeNames without prefix

+## Other Changes

+- Refactored docs to use sass instead of css
+- Implemented image html fraction in docs to make it easier to add an image